AdamSobieski/Nifty/CONTRIBUTING.md

 # Current Tasks

-Here are a list of topics and subtopics being presently developed:
+Here is a list of tasks which are presently being developed:

 1. Knowledge representation and reasoning. `Nifty.Knowledge.IReadOnlyFormulaCollection`.
 It is important to get these models and interfaces right (`Nifty.Knowledge.*`) as they will be utilized throughout the framework.
 2. Fluent n-ary SPARQL, querying, query planning, and query optimization. `Nifty.Knowledge.Querying.*` and `Nifty.Knowledge.Querying.Planning.*`.
 Developers will have "just works" access to the fluent querying of formula collections, e.g., objects' metadata and/or local or remote knowledgebases.